msolorio/poke_a_square_lesson/README.md

 ### Poke A Square

-- Were goin to make a game that looks like the following.
+- We are going to make a game that looks like the following.

 ![squareGame](squareGame.png)